rufuspollock/rufuspollock.com/content/post/zettelkasten-summary.md

 ## Strengths compared to other approaches

-### The Zettelkasten process makes the task of writing easier before it begins
+### The Zettelkasten method makes the task of writing easier before it begins

-* A piece of writing begins to emerge and its development is recorded in the slip-box before the process of creating a linear piece of writing begins.
+* Unlike using tags to link associated ideas, creating forward links and back links results in the creation of a linear line of argument.
-* Writing ideas down individually and creating multiple links supports flexibility in the structure of writing while recording lines of thought as they develop.
+* At the same time, writing ideas down individually and creating multiple links supports flexibility in the structure of writing.
+* Thinking about how a note connects to other notes immediately after writing it makes it easier to keep an eye on how a current research direction fits into the bigger picture.
-* Ideas generated during one project can be used in the future.
+* At the same time, ideas generated during one project can be used in the future even if not immediately useful.

-This all makes the writing process easier!
+* Over time the Zettelkasten grows to contain multiple linear lines of reasoning that could be turned into finished pieces of writing.

-### The process is the same for all note-taking
+### It reduces cognitive load as the process is the same for all note-taking

 * All notes are in a single location, regardless of topic (unless they're only intended as temporary notes).
     * This means fewer decisions and lower cognitive load.

-### Writing literature notes encourages integration of new knowledge
+### It encourages understanding and integration of new knowledge and recall of pre-existing knowledge

-Literature notes:

-* require taking note of the key ideas.
-* give quick feedback on understanding of the text.
+* Literature notes give quick feedback on understanding of the text, as they require concisely summarising the key ideas.
+* Links integrate new knowledge into pre-existing knowledge.
+* Searching for new connections encourages recalling existing knowledge.

-### Links between notes allow for linear development of ideas while supporting novel connections
+### And of course, it encourages novel connections

-* Unlike using tags to link associated ideas, creating forward links and back links allows the creation of a linear line of argument.
 * Unlike categories, links reflect the multiplicity of meanings and associations a piece of knowledge can have.
+* Making links and having one location for all notes means knowledge from different projects isn't siloed.
-* The approach of continually looking for links that can be made between notes during the note-taking process:
-    * facilitates new, novel insights.
+* The approach of continually looking for links that can be made during the note-taking process facilitates new, novel insights.
-    * means knowledge from different projects isn’t siloed.
-    * encourages recall
-        * through integrating new knowledge into pre-existing knowledge.
-        * through the process of recalling existing knowledge in the search for new connections.
-    * gives quick feedback on whether research is fitting into a bigger picture.

 ## Bibliography